Stada Arzneimittel

-Stada Arzneimittel AG is a pharmaceutical company based in Bad Vilbel, Germany which specializes in the production of generic and over-the-counter drugs.
-In 2018, revenue totaled €2.33 billion.
+Stada Arzneimittel AG is a pharmaceutical company based in Bad Vilbel, Germany which specializes on a three-pillar strategy consisting of consumer healthcare products (over-the-counter drugs), generics and specialty pharma.
+Worldwide, STADA Arzneimittel AG sells its products in approximately 120 countries.
+In 2022, revenue totaled €3.79 billion.

-Commonly known products produced by Stada are Stada-brand acetaminophen and lactulose, Grippostad-C cold medicine and Ladival sun protection products.
+Commonly known products produced by Stada are Stada-brand acetaminophen and lactulose, Grippostad-C cold medicine, cough syrup Silomat and Ladival sun protection products.
 Stada is involved in various charity projects and sponsoring activities which include the support for dolphin aid e.V since 2007 and the support of a Romanian children's village in Timișoara.

 History

 Foundation & early history

 Stada was founded in Dresden in 1895 as a cooperative pharmacy.
 Stada was originally an acronym for Standardarzneimittel Deutscher Apotheker (Standard Drugs (of) German Pharmacists).
 After World War II, the company was relocated to Essen and Tübingen.
 In 1956 it was moved again to Bad Vilbel and in 1970, Stada began trading on the stock exchange as a public company.
 At that time the shares were restricted to pharmacists as restrictedly transferable registered shares.
 Five years later, Stada entered the generic drug market.